Friday, November 18, 2005; Posted: 10:46 a.m. EST (15:46 GMT)

 Call for international investigation

-The allegations of torture risk damaging the legitimacy of the Iraqi government and Washington's case for going to war, analysts said. (
+The allegations of torture risk damaging the legitimacy of the Iraqi government and Washington's case for going to war, analysts said.
+(Analysis)

 On Wednesday, a prominent Sunni Muslim party called for an international investigation into the allegations of torture at the Iraqi facility, which allegedly held more than 160 detainees -- some of whom showed signs of apparent torture.